rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

                string.p = "P" ,file = "Season_dist.range.doc", use.viewer = TRUE)

 ```
-:warning:
-- I get the following error: "Error in gsub("Statistic", gsub("-statistic", , attr(statistic, "statistic",  :invalid replacement argument"
- - This is probably related to incorrect loading of the _sjPlot_ library as there is also failure running the _sjp.lmer(m2)_ function
+:warning:I get the following error: "Error in gsub("Statistic", gsub("-statistic", , attr(statistic, "statistic",  :invalid replacement argument".
+This is probably related to incorrect loading of the _sjPlot_ library as there is also failure running the _sjp.lmer(m2)_ function

 Compare best-fit models